StefanoRoscilliZaffiri/304721/README.md

    - CART Trees
    - Random Forest

 2. *Stratified Splitting:*

+   - We tried splitting in two different ways: first we try 80% train set and 20% test set and then we try 70% train set and 30% test set andd we observe that our models work better with the 70-30 split so we decide to:
-   - We split the data into training (70%) and test (30%) sets, maintaining the same class distribution thanks to stratification.
+             - split the data into training (70%) and test (30%) sets, maintaining the same class distribution thanks to stratification.
              - The training set was further divided into training (70%) and validation (30%) subsets for model evaluation.

 3. *Evaluation Metrics:*
    - We used the following metrics to evaluate model performance: